-Erectile dysfunction is the inability to keep and maintain an erection firm enough for sexual intercourse or activity.
+Erectile dysfunction is the inability to attain and maintain an erection firm enough for sexual intercourse or activity.
 ED can be the total inability to reach erection, an inconsistency to do so, or the inability to sustain it for extended periods of time.
 There are several causes of erectile dysfunction in men, several of which are influenced by hormones.

-Hormones and Erectile Dysfunction
+The Relationship between Low Testosterone and Erectile Dysfunction

 Hormones regulate the functions in your body.
 They work in concert to help your body function optimally, if one is not at optimal levels, it will affect the others.
 So when there is a deficiency or excess of a particular hormone in your body, you will experience any number of symptoms of hormonal imbalance.